SO(10): a Case for Hadron Colliders: Abstract

 \section{Abstract}

 We study the mass scales in the $SO(10)$ grand unified theory based on the following minimal Higgs representation content: adjoint $45_{\rm H}$, spinor $16_{\rm H}$ and complex vector $10_{\rm H}$, with higher dimensional operators on top of renormalizable interactions.
-We show that the consistency of the theory requires scalar weak triplet, scalar doublet leptoquark and scalar gluon octet to lie below $ 10\, \rm TeV$ energy and potentially accessible even at the LHC.
-These signatures are intimately connected with the prediction of proton lifetime below $10^{35} {\rm yr}$, to be probed in the new generation of proton decay experiments.
+Assuming no judicial cancellations in proton decay amplitudes, the consistency of the theory requires scalar weak triplet, scalar doublet leptoquark and scalar gluon octet to lie roughly below $ 10\, \rm TeV$ energy and potentially accessible even at the LHC.
+Under the same assumption, these signatures are intimately connected with an expectation of proton lifetime below $10^{35} {\rm yr}$, to be probed in the new generation of proton decay experiments.